 - a deeper understanding of the ‘need’ for world missions (God’s heart for the lost)

 - understanding their own calling to be involved in some way: (give, go, pray, advocate)

 - better understanding of the role of the local church and mission agency in world missions (complimentary, not competition)

 - recognising the need for good training and preparation, whether they go overseas or not

 - a good encounter with people from a different language/culture than their own that will encourage them to build relationships with people of other cultures

 - giving opportunities to continue to grow and experience in world missions (Next Step Opportunities).

-If you would like more information about The Journey, or would like to discuss hosting The Journey, please contact The Journey national coordinator, GARY PETERSON.
+If you would like more information about The Journey, or would like to discuss hosting The Journey, please contact The Journey national coordinator, Robert Love.

 Most of us, when confronted with something that is ‘different’, have an emotional reaction to it, and inwardly think of it as ‘bad’ or ‘wrong’.
 This creates a hurdle, even if sub-consciously, to befriending people of different cultures when we are wanting to share the gospel with them.